 As a comparison, Whirlpool has 1000 RPMs in their front load washers.
 Top load washers spin much slower at 750 RPM.
 Miele is the fastest at 1600 for a smaller, compact washer.

 Hard to believe Electrolux (shown above) and GE are the only washers and dryers with reversible doors, so the doors line up in every installation.
 More importantly, you can more easily transfer your clothes from washer to dryer.

 Both have four-way venting for the dryer.
 That's huge.
 You can install the washer and dryers in every configuration.

 Both have steam, so tougher stains like grass, blood, and wine are easily removed from your clothing.

 How They Differ

 GE Front Load Washer Sets (Left) at Yale Appliance in Hanover

-GE is larger at five cubic feet compared to 4.5 cubic feet for Electrolux.
-However, GE's washer is deeper, so that may or may not be an issue depending on the installation.
+GE is larger at five cubic feet than 4.5 cubic feet for Electrolux.
+However, GE's washer is deeper, which may or may not be an issue depending on the installation.

 Fast Wash Cycles

 Electrolux has a 15-minute wash and dry cycle for lightly soiled fabrics versus 20 minutes for GE.
 Most of the fast wash cycles limit how much you can put in the washer.
 A 15-minute wash can only wash a small load.
 Only LG adds high-pressure water to lower the times in their Turbo360 short washes.